mebusy/notes/dev_notes/GoInPractice70Tech.md

 ok      _/Users/mbutcher/Code/go-in-practice/chapter5/tests/bench
 ```

  - Your parallel version didn’t outperform the regular version.
 Why?
-Because the gorou- tines were all run on the same processor.
+Because the goroutines were all run on the same processor.
  - Let’s specify that you want to see the testing tool run several versions of the same code, using a different number of CPUs each time:

 ```